-Theoretical perspectives including rational choice; evolutionary psychology; interpersonal interaction; social integration and networks; functionalism.
-Substantive problems including stratification; gender; race and ethnicity; collective action; norms; ideology.
+Theoretical perspectives which may include rational choice; evolutionary psychology; interpersonal interaction; social integration and networks; functionalism.
+Substantive problems which may include stratification; gender; nationalism, race and ethnicity; collective action; norms; ideology; economic development; gangs and organized crime.
 Candidates will be expected to use theories to explain substantive problems.
 This paper will be examined by an unseen written examination paper.